lewismj/cucumber/README.md

 testOptions in Test += Tests.Argument(framework,"--plugin","pretty")
 testOptions in Test += Tests.Argument(framework,"--plugin","html:/tmp/html")
 testOptions in Test += Tests.Argument(framework,"--plugin","json:/tmp/json")
-parallelExecution in Test := true
+parallelExecution in Test := false
 ```

 The framework will expect feature files in the `test/resources` directory.
 If your feature files are stored elsewhere, add that location to the 'unmanagedClasspath', e.g.